Premium features of dataflows

-Large dataflows may have trouble with timeout issues when viewing visualizations.
+Large dataflows might have trouble with timeout issues when viewing visualizations.
 Large dataflows that run into trouble with timeout issues should use Import mode.

-Under data source settings, the dataflow connector will show invalid credentials if you are using DirectQuery.
-This does not affect the behavior, and the dataset will work properly.
+Under data source settings, the dataflow connector will show invalid credentials if you're using DirectQuery.
+This warning doesn't affect the behavior, and the dataset will work properly.

 Considerations and limitations of computed entities

-- When working with dataflows created in an organization's Azure Data Lake Storage Gen2 account, linked entities and computed entities only work properly when the entities reside in the same storage account.
+- When you work with dataflows created in an organization's Azure Data Lake Storage Gen2 account, linked entities and computed entities only work properly when the entities reside in the same storage account.

 As a best practice, when doing computations on data joined by on-premises and cloud data, create a new dataflow for each source (one for on-premises and one for cloud) and then create a third dataflow to merge/compute over these two data sources.

-You can reference existing dataflows when using with a Power BI Premium subscription, which lets you either perform calculation on these entities using computed entities or allows you to create a "single source of the truth" table that you can reuse within multiple dataflows.
+You can reference existing dataflows by using linked entities with a Power BI Premium subscription, which lets you either perform calculations on these entities using computed entities or allows you to create a "single source of the truth" table that you can reuse within multiple dataflows.

 Dataflows can be set to refresh incrementally to avoid having to pull all the data on every refresh.
-To do so, select the dataflow then select the incremental refresh icon.
+To do so, select the dataflow then choose the Incremental Refresh icon.

 Considerations for when not to set incremental refresh

-- Linked entities should not use incremental refresh if they reference a dataflow.
+- Linked entities shouldn't use incremental refresh if they reference a dataflow.